By Chris Avcollie

 - she suffered an adverse employment action (termination, lost promotion, etc.); and

-Finally, if the defendant can produce a legitimate reason for its actions, the burden then shifts back to the plaintiff to prove that the defendant’s stated reason for the adverse action was in fact a “pretext” or “false reason” and that the true reason was age discrimination.
-At this stage, the plaintiff’s burden becomes heavier as she must prove by a preponderance of the evidence (i.e. “more likely than not”) that age was the direct (or “but-for”) cause of the adverse action.
+Finally, suppose the defendant can produce a legitimate reason for its actions.
+In that case, the burden then shifts back to the plaintiff to prove that the defendant’s stated reason for the adverse action was a pretext or false reason and that the true reason was age discrimination.
+At this stage, the plaintiff’s burden becomes heavier as she must prove by a preponderance of the evidence (i.e. more likely than not) that age was the direct (or but-for) cause of the adverse action.
 Gross v.
 FBL Fin.
 Servs., Inc., 557 U.S. 167, 180 (2009).
 If the plaintiff is successful in showing that age was the cause of the employment decision at issue, she will have proven her case under the ADEA.

 Evidence of Age Discrimination.

-Indirect evidence, often referred to as “circumstantial evidence” is evidence that tends to prove a key fact by proving other facts.
+Indirect evidence, often referred to as circumstantial evidence is evidence that tends to prove a key fact by proving other facts.
 Indirect evidence of discrimination does not provide direct proof but uses other facts to demonstrate that according to logic, common sense, and experience, discrimination must have been the motive for the employer’s action.
 An example of indirect evidence would be testimony that a manager terminated all of the employees over age 55.
 While there could be other reasons why the manager took this action, the fact that she retained all of the younger workers creates an inference that age was the motivation for the terminations.
 The law makes no distinction between the weight or importance to be given to direct or indirect evidence.
 The jury must weigh all of the evidence and the decision should be based on the preponderance of the evidence.
-The “preponderance of the evidence” is the sum total of facts that the jury believes is more likely true than not true.
+The preponderance of the evidence is the total of facts that the jury believes are more likely true than not true.

-It is important to understand that even where a plaintiff employee cannot produce direct “smoking gun” evidence of age discrimination, she can meet her burden under a McDonnell Douglas analysis by showing that the employer’s legitimate non-discriminatory reasons are in fact false.
+It is important to understand that even where a plaintiff employee cannot produce direct smoking gun evidence of age discrimination, she can meet her burden under a McDonnell Douglas analysis by showing that the employer’s legitimate non-discriminatory reasons are false.
 Reeves v.
 Sanderson Plumbing Products, Inc., 530 U.S. 133 (2000).
-If the plaintiff offered evidence establishing a prima facie case and evidence showing that the employer’s articulated reason is pretextual, the jury may find for the plaintiff.
-Id. at 148.
+If the plaintiff offered evidence establishing a prima facie case and evidence showing that the employer’s articulated reason is pretextual, the jury may find the plaintiff.
 The plaintiff is not required to introduce additional evidence to prove pretext.
-Id.
 Evidence of pretext, however, is not enough on its own.
 Not only must the jury disbelieve the employer’s reason for its actions it must also believe the employee’s reasons (age discrimination).
-Where the prima facie case combined with evidence of pretext provides evidence of intentional discrimination, the jury is free to conclude that the “legitimate reasons” for the employment action have been eliminated and it is more likely than not that the employer (who we generally assume acts with some reason) based his decision on an impermissible age consideration.
+Where the prima facie case combined with evidence of pretext provides evidence of intentional discrimination, the jury is free to conclude that the legitimate reasons for the employment action have been eliminated and it is more likely than not that the employer (who we generally assume acts with some reason) based his decision on an impermissible age consideration.

 Types of Age Discrimination Cases.

-While age discrimination in the workplace can take many forms, the cases which are actionable under the ADEA fall into one of several general categories.
+While age discrimination in the workplace can take many forms, the cases that are actionable under the ADEA fall into one of several general categories.

-The hostile conduct based on age must be quite severe in order to be actionable.
-The employee’s workplace must be, “permeated with discriminatory intimidation, ridicule, and insult … that is sufficiently severe or pervasive to alter the conditions of the victim’s employment and create an abusive working environment.”
+The hostile conduct based on age must be quite severe to be actionable.
+The employee’s workplace must be, permeated with discriminatory intimidation, ridicule, and insult.
+That is sufficiently severe or pervasive to alter the conditions of the victim’s employment and create an abusive working environment.
 Davis-Garett v.
-Urban Outfitters, Inc., 921 F.3d 30, 41–42 (2d Cir.
+Urban Outfitters, Inc., 921 F.3d 30, 41“42 (2d Cir.
 2019).
 The hostile environment based on age must be both objectively and subjectively severe or pervasive.
-In other words, it must be so severe that an average person would have found it offensive and the employee must have actually found it offensive herself.
-If the discriminatory conduct is “severe or pervasive” it is actionable.
+In other words, it must be so severe that an average person would have found it offensive and the employee must have found it offensive herself.
+If the discriminatory conduct is severe or pervasive it is actionable.
 Green v.
 Town of E. Haven, No. 18-0143, 2020 WL 1146687 (2d Cir.
 Mar.
 10, 2020).

-Hostile environment claims differ from disparate treatment claims based on discrete acts (i.e. termination, demotion, unwarranted discipline) in that they involve repeated conduct over a period of time.
-Id.
-In hostile environment claims the unlawful discrimination does not take place on a particular day but rather it occurs over days, weeks, months or even years.
+Hostile environment claims differ from disparate treatment claims based on discrete acts (i.e. termination, demotion, unwarranted discipline) in that they involve repeated conduct over some time.
+In a hostile environment, unlawful discrimination does not take place on a particular day but rather occurs over days, weeks, months, or even years.
 Thus, in hostile environment cases, the jury or court may consider evidence of discrimination spanning years.
-Even behavior which is outside the statute of limitations might be considered as part of a hostile environment theory of age discrimination under certain circumstances.
-Id.
+Even behavior that is outside the statute of limitations might be considered part of a hostile environment theory of age discrimination under certain circumstances.

 Unlawful Waiver of Rights Under the ADEA